 The job market is ever-changing and one thing that seems to be constantly increasing is the competition among job seekers.
 Recruiters or hiring managers review hundreds of resumes when trying to fill an open position, so it’s important as a job-seeker to consider how to leave a memorable impression.
-It’s time to rethink your job search and how you measure up to the competition.
+It’s time to rethink your job search strategy and learn how to set yourself apart from the competition.
 Here are four easy ways to think outside of the box to creatively market yourself in a job search and leave a lasting impression.

 Consider an Infographic: If you are in a creative field such as marketing, consider creating a campaign on how your skills match with the open position.
 When executed well, this can be a great way to display your creativity and attention to details.
 If creativity isn’t your thing, you can also utilize online tools such as piktochart or resumUP.
 It’s important to remember that infographics are not a substitute for a text resume, but rather a creative way to leave a memorable impression following an interview or during a networking meeting.

 Start a Blog: A blog can be an inexpensive and relatively easy way to demonstrate your expertise to potential employers.
 Use your blog as a platform to display your ideas.
 By keeping your blog current, you can be seen as a subject matter expert in your field.
 Blogs also provide great content for sharing on LinkedIn or Twitter.